-- A. Review Common Responsibilities in Chapter 2 of USCG IMH. - B. Review Common Unit Leader Responsibilities in Chapter 2 of USCG IMH. - C. Monitor work progress and make changes when necessary. - D. Coordinate with the Liaison to keep UC, JIC and Planning Chief apprised of volunteer interest and affected area's political leadership position on use of volunteers. - E. Be ready to facilitate UC decision to use volunteers in capacity determined appropriate. - F. Coordinate with the Liaison regarding local government unaffiliated volunteer management resources. - G. Coordinate with regional Non-Governmental Organizations (NGO) regarding volunteer information and affiliated volunteer management resources. - H. Coordinate with the JIC regarding outgoing volunteer messaging. - I. Ensure UC Sections, Branches and Units are coordinating with volunteer efforts, as appropriate. - J. Coordinate with the Safety Officer to ensure use of volunteers is within OSHA guidelines and appropriate training standards are met. - K. Keep supervisor informed of progress and any changes status. - L. Submit situation and resource status information through chain of command as appropriate. - M. Maintain Unit Log (ICS 214-CG).
+- A. Review Common Responsibilities in Chapter 2 of USCG IMH. - B. Review Common Unit Leader Responsibilities in Chapter 2 of USCG IMH.

+C. Monitor work progress and make changes when necessary.
+Coordinate with the Liaison to keep UC, JIC and Planning Chief apprised of volunteer interest and affected area's political leadership position on use of volunteers.

+D. Be ready to facilitate UC decision to use volunteers in capacity determined appropriate.

+E. Coordinate with the Liaison regarding local government unaffiliated volunteer management resources.

+F. Coordinate with regional Non-Governmental Organizations (NGO) regarding volunteer information and affiliated volunteer management resources.

+G. Coordinate with the JIC regarding outgoing volunteer messaging.

+H. Ensure UC Sections, Branches and Units are coordinating with volunteer efforts, as appropriate.

+I. Coordinate with the Safety Officer to ensure use of volunteers is within OSHA guidelines and appropriate training standards are met.

+- J. Keep supervisor informed of progress and any changes status. - K. Submit situation and resource status information through chain of command as appropriate. - L. Maintain Unit Log (ICS 214-CG).

-- D Check in upon arrival at ICP. - D Report to assigned location to receive briefing by the Planning Chief, Liaison, VUL, EVC-C and NGO-C. - D Review ICS 204, ensure the Liaison, EVC-C, NGO-C, Safety Officer contact information is accurate. - D Ensure you have means to communicate with the ICP, EOC, NGOs and/or EVCs. - D Ensure volunteer management system is adequate for influx of volunteers. - D Ensure updated volunteer information is communicated to the JIC. - D When appropriate, appoint Deputy and/or Assistant VUL as needed to ensure appropriate span of control. - D Review assignments and procedures with subordinates and assign tasks. - D When appropriate, establish communications schedule with members of the UC staff. - D Debrief as directed at the end of the shift. - D Report final situation report to the Planning Chief as appropriate.
+- Check in upon arrival at ICP. - Report to assigned location to receive briefing by the Planning Chief, Liaison, VUL, EVC-C and NGO-C. - Review ICS 204, ensure the Liaison, EVC-C, NGO-C, Safety Officer contact information is accurate. - Ensure you have means to communicate with the ICP, EOC, NGOs and/or EVCs. - Ensure volunteer management system is adequate for influx of volunteers. - Ensure updated volunteer information is communicated to the JIC. - When appropriate, appoint Deputy and/or Assistant VUL as needed to ensure appropriate span of control. - Review assignments and procedures with subordinates and assign tasks. - When appropriate, establish communications schedule with members of the UC staff. - Debrief as directed at the end of the shift. - Report final situation report to the Planning Chief as appropriate.

-EMERGENCY VOLUNTEER CENTER COORDINATOR (EVC-C)
+EMERGENCY VOLUNTEER CENTER COORDINATOR (EVC-C) Please refer to the USCG Incident Management Handbook (IMH)